Saturday December 13, 2014 - Our Daily Bread: Devotions

 Airing at 3p.m. on WKBW-TV Ch.
 7

 In 1921, at the age of 79, Msgr.
 Nelson Baker contacted Architect Emile Uhlrich with plans to build a church dedicated to the Blessed Mother, in Lackawanna, NY.
 It was to be a place of wondrous beauty and radiating hope to all who enter its doors.
 Today, Our Lady of Victory Basilica carries the title of National Shrine and Minor Basilica.
 It is considered to be Emile Uhlrich’s pinnacle work.
-And for the priest who started it all, Msgr.
-Nelson Baker, he has been named Servant of God the first step toward sainthood.

 "Building a Basilica" an award winning hour documentary produced by Daybreak TV Productions, Catholic Diocese of Buffalo, tells the story of this national shrine through vast archive materials including drawings and hundreds of letters from Fr.
 Baker, Emile Uhlrich, builders, artists and contractors.